 It is a common form of primary open angle glaucoma in which the IOP elevation is not seen.
 The damage to the optic nerve takes place in spite of normal pressure in the eye.
 The causes of Normal Tension Glaucoma are not known for some reason the optic nerve is susceptible to damage due to vascular reasons.

 Have more questions about Glaucoma?
-Schedule a consultation with our Glaucoma Specialist Dr. Aditi Agarwal
+Schedule a consultation with Dr. Aditi Agarwal - best Glaucoma Specialist in Gurgaon

 Advanced Glaucoma Care at Krishna Netralaya includes Complete Diagnostics (Applanation Tonometry, Gonioscopy, Perimetry/Visual Field Test, Pachymetry/Central Corneal Thickness Test, OCT/Retinal Nerve Fibre Layer Analysis etc.), Medical and Laser Treatments, as well as Surgical Treatments (Trabeculectomy, Ahmed Glaucoma Valve Implantation etc.)